 In the middle of Helsinki’s downtown area, you’ll find the intriguing Kamppi Chapel.
 Also known as the ‘Chapel of Silence’, it’s been described as resembling all manner of things including an alien egg.
 Whatever it reminds you of, it cannot be argued it’s superbly designed.
 In classic Finnish style, it’s an ultra-modern and innovative design whilst also being simple and stylish.

 It was dreamt up by the architects at KS2 and opened in 2012.
 No religious events, such as baptisms or weddings, take place here.
 Rather it’s used as a quiet space for people to retreat from the noise of the city, for a moment of calm.

 The sea fortress of Suomenlinna is one of Finland’s most popular attractions.
 Built by the Swedes in the mid-18th century, it became a UNESCO World Heritage Site in 1991 due to its interesting military architecture.
 Spread out across six islets connected by bridges, a 15 minute ferry ride will take you to the ‘Fortress of Finland’.
 The fortress is considered by many to be an open-air museum due to the wealth of history waiting to be discovered.
 A day can easily be spent here exploring the old bunkers, crumbling fortress walls, cannons and underground tunnels.

-There are pleasant patches of greenery with ocean views to enjoy a picnic lunch.
-During the summer the last ferry departs at two in the morning so you can spend the warm nights watching the sunset over the city.
+There are pleasant patches of green with ocean views to enjoy a picnic lunch.
+During the summer the last ferry departs at two in the morning.
+So you can spend the warm nights watching the sunset over the city.
 Full disclosure – you do have to pay for the ferry.
 But for just under three euros for a return ticket, we think this small cost is worth it.

-Whether you want to enjoy Helsinki’s free delights or are happy to splash the cash, experience the city on our four day tour.
+Want to try some of the best free things to do in Helsinki for yourself?
+Whether you want to enjoy Helsinki’s free delights or are happy to splash the cash, experience the city with our Helsinki tours.